ethan-wit/ethan-wit.github.io/angular/angular.md

 })
 ```

 A pure pipe is rerendered only when Angular detects a change to the value or parameters of the pipe.
 This excludes when the value is an object and one of its properties are changed.
 However, it would rerender if the value is assigned to a new object.
 It also excludes adding a new item to an Array that is the value.
 Impure pipes rerender upon a change to any state change in the Angular application, which forces more computation on the machine running the application.
-One other note of importance, is that pure pipes can be reused, while each time an impure pipe is applied, a new pipe instance will be created.
+One other note of importance: pure pipes can be reused, while each time an impure pipe is applied, a new pipe instance will be created.

 ### Custom Directives